Saint Seiya: Plot

 Seiya is an orphan sent to Athena's Sanctuary in Greece to obtain a powerful armor known as a "Cloth" (Kurosu).
 He is successful in awakening the inner source of a Saint's power, his "Cosmo" (Kosumo), and returns to Japan as the Pegasus Bronze Saint to find his missing sister.
 The granddaughter of the man who sent him, Saori Kido, promises to locate his sister if he competes in the Galaxian Wars tournament to win the Sagittarius Gold Cloth.
 The event is disrupted by the vengeful Phoenix Bronze Saint, Ikki, who is defeated by Seiya and the other Bronze Saints: Shun, Shiryū, and Hyōga.

 They subsequently learn that Saori is the reincarnation of the goddess Athena and that a corrupt Pope who once tried to assassinate her as an infant now rules the Sanctuary.
 After Saori is mortally wounded, the Bronze Saints journey to Greece to confront the Pope, battling through twelve temples, each guarded by one of the immensely powerful Gold Saints.
-Reaching the Pope's temple, Seiya discovers the ruler is actually Gemini Saga, a Gold Saint whose evil personality murdered the true Pope.
-With aid from his comrades, Seiya defeats Saga, who then commits suicide after his good nature reasserts itself, and Athena is healed.
+Reaching the Pope's temple, Seiya discovers the ruler is actually Saga, the Gemini Gold Saint whose evil personality murdered the true Pope.
+With aid from his comrades, Seiya defeats Saga, who then commits suicide after his good nature reasserts itself and Athena is healed.

-Later, the God Poseidon reincarnates within Julian Solo and floods the world.
-Athena and her Saints travel to his underwater temple to stop him.
-They discover the conflict is being manipulated by Gemini Kanon, Saga's twin brother.
+Later, the Ocean God Poseidon reincarnates within Julian Solo and floods the world.
+Athena and her Bronze Saints travel to his underwater temple to stop him.
+They discover the conflict is being manipulated by Kanon, Saga's twin brother.
 After a great battle, Poseidon's awakened spirit is ultimately defeated and his soul sealed away by Athena.

-The final conflict begins when Hades, God of the Underworld, is freed from his seal.
+The final conflict begins when Hades, the Underworld God, is freed from his seal.
 He revives deceased Gold Saints and sends them to attack the Sanctuary.
 As part of her strategy, Athena sacrifices her life to travel to the Underworld directly, with her Bronze Saints following.
 There, Hades possesses Shun's body.
-Athena expels him and is taken to Elysium, where the Saints, having obtained divine God Cloths, battle Hades and his twin gods, Hypnos and Thanatos.
-They succeed in defeating the gods, though Seiya is struck down by Hades' sword.
-Athena and the surviving Saints return to the living world with his body.
+Athena expels him and is taken to Elysium, where the Bronze Saints, having obtained God Cloths, battle Hades and the twin gods, Hypnos and Thanatos.
+They succeed in defeating the gods, though Seiya is deadly wounded to death by Hades' sword.
+Athena and the God Saints return to the living world with his body.